 4.)
 Amount of sleep: Aim for 6-8 hours per night.
 If you are not sleeping well this can increase your body’s level of stress…. which brings me to…

 5.)
-Your level of stress: There is a pesky little stress hormone called cortisol that can make it difficult to lose weight if you are super stressed out!
+Your level of stress: There is a hormone called cortisol that can make it difficult to lose weight if you are super stressed out on a consistent basis.
+Not to mention having other hormones that are out of whack (estrogen, progesterone, thyroid hormone etc) can make if VERY difficult to lose weight!
 (Rate your stress on a scale of 1-10 daily)

 6.)
 Pictures: My favorite!
 Take front, side and back pictures in a bathing suit every 2 weeks and compare them.

-To sum it up– the scale is a tool.
+To sum it up– the scale is a tool to be used in conjunction with other data while pursuing your fat loss goals.
 Use it responsibly and NEVER on it’s own.
-Trust me, we can all get caught up with the number on the scale but you’ve got to realize that it’s just a number, and it’s not really telling us a whole lot.
-Make sure you get ALL The facts (aka all the data points) before you decide to tweak your plan or not.
+Trust me, we can all get caught up with the number on the scale but you’ve got to realize that it’s just a number, and it’s not really telling us a whole lot!!!
+Make sure you get ALL the facts (aka all the data points) before you decide to tweak your fat loss plan or not.

 I recommend using a spreadsheet to track your data points and see how they correlate with one another. 🙂